nscuro/dtapac/README.md

 * **No retries**.
 If an analysis decision could not be submitted to Dependency-Track for any reason, it won't be retried.
 * **No persistence**.
 If you stop *dtapac* while it's still processing something, that something is gone.
 * **No access control**. *dtapac* trusts that whatever is inside the notifications it receives is valid.
 Notifications can be forged.
-Deploy *dtapac* to an internal network or use a service mesh.
+Expose *dtapac* to an internal network or use a service mesh.
+  * [Webhook authentication](https://github.com/DependencyTrack/dependency-track/issues/1555) is a planned feature in Dependency-Track.

 ## Usage